4.1 Overview

 15-3.

-As the global markets actively plan the transition from
+As the global markets actively planned the transition

-reference rates, questions are arising about the impact of reference
+reference rates, questions arose about the impact of reference rate

-rate reform on an entity’s ability to assert that a forecasted
+reform on an entity’s ability to assert that a forecasted transaction is

-transaction is still probable if it involves payments based on reference
+still probable if it involves payments based on reference rates such as

-rates such as LIBOR that are expected to be discontinued.
-The FASB
+LIBOR that are being discontinued.
+The FASB issued ASU 2020-04

 4.1.1.2 Transaction With External Party